nokel/shopify-migration-tool/INSTALLATION.md

    - `read_discounts` - Discount codes
    - `read_shipping` - Shipping settings
    - `read_inventory` - Inventory levels
+   (To be safe enable all of the "read" access scopes)
 7. Click **Save**
 8. Click **Install app**
-9. Copy the Admin API access token
+9. Copy the Admin API access token into the .env file.
+(You'll only be shown it once, so if you forget it or save it somewhere you shouldn't and forget it, make sure you delete the "app" and then make another one and save it in so you don't accidentally leak sensitive information.

 ## Installation Steps